 However they are less effective than flat-blades at steering strokes, such as sweep strokes, stern-rudders etc. They are also pretty poor at slicing strokes – sculling-draw and bow-rudders for example.
 Rolling is less effective with wings too, as is reverse paddling.

-You could probably sum it all up by saying that wings give an advantage to forward paddling strokes, but a disadvantage to pretty much everything else.
+You could probably sum it all up by saying that wings give an advantage to forward paddling strokes, but at best no advantage, and often a disadvantage, to pretty much everything else.

-Wings also need a high paddling style; they do not work well with a low style.
-So if you drop to a very low style on a windy day, they may not give you too much help.
+Wings also need a reasonably high paddling style to work effectively; they do not work well with a low style.
+So if you drop to a very low style on a windy day, they may not give you any real advantage.

-That grip that is characteristic of the wings can become a downside when paddling a sea kayak into a stiff headwind too.
-The blades can feel as if they have been set in concrete, or suddenly doubled in size; after a while it can become fatiguing and in turn that wing paddling stroke becomes less effective.
-To the point that any gains may be negligible.
+The grip that is characteristic of the wings can become a downside too when paddling a sea kayak into a stiff headwind.
+The blades can feel as if they have been set in concrete, or suddenly doubled in size; after a while it can become fatiguing and in turn that wing paddling stroke becomes less effective – to the point that any gains may be negated.

 How hard is it to switch between wings and flats?
 Well, with a bit of practice it really isn’t.
 A paddler with frequent experience of paddling both sorts of paddles should be able to switch between them and be paddling along happily within a minute or two.